danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="contacts.importCard.html" name="contacts.importCard">Import card as contact: contacts.importCard</a>

-* <a href="contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info.: contacts.importContacts</a>
+* <a href="contacts.importContacts.html" name="contacts.importContacts">Imports contacts: saves a full list on the server, adds already registered contacts to the contact list, returns added contacts and their info: contacts.importContacts</a>

 * <a href="initConnection.html" name="initConnection">Initialize connection: initConnection</a>

 * <a href="messages.installStickerSet.html" name="messages.installStickerSet">Install a stickerset: messages.installStickerSet</a>

-* <a href="photos.updateProfilePhoto.html" name="photos.updateProfilePhoto">Installs a previously uploaded photo as a profile photo.: photos.updateProfilePhoto</a>
+* <a href="photos.updateProfilePhoto.html" name="photos.updateProfilePhoto">Installs a previously uploaded photo as a profile photo: photos.updateProfilePhoto</a>

 * <a href="auth.sendInvites.html" name="auth.sendInvites">Invite friends to telegram!: auth.sendInvites</a>

 * <a href="channels.inviteToChannel.html" name="channels.inviteToChannel">Invite users to a channel/supergroup: channels.inviteToChannel</a>

-* <a href="invokeWithoutUpdates.html" name="invokeWithoutUpdates">Invoke a request without subscribing the used connection for [updates](https://core.telegram.org/api/updates) (this is enabled by default for [file queries](https://core.telegram.org/api/files)).: invokeWithoutUpdates</a>
+* <a href="invokeWithoutUpdates.html" name="invokeWithoutUpdates">Invoke a request without subscribing the used connection for [updates](https://core.telegram.org/api/updates) (this is enabled by default for [file queries](https://core.telegram.org/api/files)): invokeWithoutUpdates</a>

 * <a href="invokeWithLayer.html" name="invokeWithLayer">Invoke the specified query using the specified API [layer](https://core.telegram.org/api/invoking#layers): invokeWithLayer</a>

 * <a href="invokeAfterMsgs.html" name="invokeAfterMsgs">Invokes a query after a successfull completion of previous queries: invokeAfterMsgs</a>

-* <a href="invokeAfterMsg.html" name="invokeAfterMsg">Invokes a query after successfull completion of one of the previous queries.: invokeAfterMsg</a>
+* <a href="invokeAfterMsg.html" name="invokeAfterMsg">Invokes a query after successfull completion of one of the previous queries: invokeAfterMsg</a>

 * <a href="channels.joinChannel.html" name="channels.joinChannel">Join a channel/supergroup: channels.joinChannel</a>